basho/basho_docs/source/references/Command-Line-Tools.md

 These tools are located in the `bin` directory of an embedded node, and the path when installed from a package (usually `/usr/sbin` or `/usr/local/sbin`).

+This is a description of the Riak command-line tools and their subcommands.
+These tools are located in the `bin` directory of an embedded node, and the path when installed from a package (usually `/usr/sbin` or `/usr/local/sbin`).

 ## riak

 `[[riak|Command Line Tools - riak]]` is the primary script for controlling the